opencog/atomspace/opencog/guile/README.md

    #t

 === cog-incoming-set atom ===
-=== cog-outgoing-set atom ===
-Return the incoming and outgoing sets, respectively, of the atom.
+Return the incoming set of the atom.
-These sets are returned as ordinary scheme lists.
+Returned as ordinary scheme list.

 Example:
    ; Define two nodes and a link between them: